 Some of the questions might include why you want to become a naturalized citizen, your name, date of birth, and your background.

-A St. Louis citizenship attorney may accompany you to the USCIS interview.
+A citizenship and naturalization attorney may accompany you to the USCIS interview.

 One of the last forms you’ll need to become a naturalized citizen is Form N-445, Notice of Naturalization Oath Ceremony.